-- 16.5 An Athlete who has a Physical and Vision Impairment, a Physical and Intellectual Impairment, or a Vision and Intellectual Impairment may request to change his or her preferred Sport Class: - a) at the end of the season when the Athlete's first Evaluation Session was completed; or - b) after the close of the Paralympic Summer or Winter Games (whichever is applicable), and before the start of the next season thereafter. - A request to change a preferred Sport Class must be made to [Para Sport] by the Athlete's National Body or National Paralympic Committee.
-The application must be submitted to [Para Sport] in accordance with the time frame identified under Article 16.5. - 16.7 Nothing in this Article 16 precludes an Athlete from making a Medical Review Request at any time in respect of any Sport Class.
+- 16.5 An Athlete who has a Physical and Vision Impairment, a Physical and Intellectual Impairment, or a Vision and Intellectual Impairment may request to change his or her preferred Sport Class: - a) at the end of the season when the Athlete's first Evaluation Session was completed; or - b) after the close of the Paralympic Summer or Winter Games (whichever is applicable), and before the start of the next season thereafter. - 16.6 A request to change a preferred Sport Class must be made to World Shooting Para Sport by the Athlete's National Body or National Paralympic Committee.
+The application must be submitted to World Shooting Para Sport in accordance with the time frame identified under Article 16.5. - 16.7 If the change request is accepted, World Shooting Para Sport will amend the Classification Master List in accordance with the Sport Class and Sport Class Status designated to the Athlete in the initial assessment. - 16.8 Nothing in this Article 15.7.3 precludes an Athlete from making a Medical Review Request at any time in respect of any Sport Class.